 But they are not designed to be very corrosion-resistant, meaning that they would be prone to rust or deteriorate if they were left on the roof permanently.

 If you’re doing some repairs on an existing asphalt shingled roof, the correct way to install the anchor is underneath the shingles.
-You need to remove all the old nails and have a clear view of the area you’re about to install the anchor.
+You need to remove all the old nails and have a clear view of the area where you’re about to install the anchor.

-You have to identify the truss, visually, and also by pounding on the roof with your hammer looking to hear a solid sound.
+You have to identify the truss visually and also by pounding on the roof with your hammer looking to hear a solid sound.

 Here’s a helpful video provided by AllSurfaceRoofing showing how to properly install and remove a temporary anchor: